-Damages - All resident students may be assessed, as authorized by the State University
+- F1 - All resident students may be assessed, as authorized by the State University

-of New York, a Residence Hall damage deposit.
+of New York, a residence hall damage deposit.
 Damage account files will be maintained

 on each student for each semester of residence.

-repairs or replacements to the physical structure, fixtures, equipment and furnishings
+of repairs or replacements to the physical structure, fixtures, equipment and furnishings

 of areas/rooms in State-operated residence halls which are reasonably determined to